 2. Swallowing Chlorine in Pool Water

-Chlorine is a powder, liquid, or solid that reacts with water and turns into gas.
+Chlorine is a powder, liquid, or solid that reacts with water and turns into a gas.
 It also happens when someone swallows chlorine in a pool.

 This means that swimmers who are exposed to chlorine in its solid powder form at the pool and swallow it are vulnerable to serious injury.
-Swimmers that swallow water with excessive amounts of chlorine gas in it are also at a high risk of bodily injury form chlorine poisoning.
+Swimmers that swallow water with excessive amounts of chlorine gas in it are also at a high risk of bodily injury from chlorine poisoning.

 Symptoms of Swimming Pool Chlorine Poisoning

 According to the CDC, symptoms of chlorine poisoning from a hotel swimming pool can include:

 - Burning in throat

 - Itchy and watery eyes